RenrenRihitoRayo/dpl/README.md

 ## Features

-- Classes?
-Kinda. (its in a state of DIY syntax)
 - Functions?
 Yes, and they sometimes even work.
 - Syntax?
 Let's call it... *flexible*.
 - Naming conventions? **Snake case**, **PascalCase**, **camelCase**, or **whoknows_case** — all welcome.